Wind Chill Advisory from SAT 3:00 AM CST until SUN 12:00 PM CST

-Wind Chill Advisory from SAT 3:00 AM CST until SUN 12:00 PM CSTNew
+Wind Chill Advisory from SAT 3:00 AM CST until SUN 12:00 PM CSTUpdated

 Issued by National Weather Service – Minneapolis, MN